Ian1528/snowplow-results-website/README.md

 ## Model Parameters and Overview

-***Insert info here about the following:
+***Include info here about the following:

 - Location of depot
 - Road priorities
-- Salt consideration
+- Salt considerations
+- Number of passes each plow makes
+- Turn directions
+- Node-based representation

 ## Results